jeffvwei2/solace-advocates/DISCUSSION.md

   - I used tsvector and tsquery to accomplish a more efficient search

 ### Things I would do with more time:
+- Error handling for API and DB interactions.
+I didnt get around to that in time.
 - I would add indexing for optimized searching
   - Discussing more dedicated search functions or even column based searching would also help optimize a scaled version of this
 - Add ordering for specialties - ex.
 "Chronic Pain" always being first- because they are randomly ordered right now